Amiga: Keyboard and mouse

 The keyboard on Amiga computers is similar to that found on a mid-80s IBM PC: Ten function keys, a numeric keypad, and four separate directional arrow keys.
 Caps Lock and Control share space to the left of A. Absent are Home, End, Page Up, and Page Down keys: These functions are accomplished on Amigas by pressing shift and the appropriate arrow key.
 The Amiga keyboard adds a Help key, which a function key usually acts as on PCs (usually F1).
-In addition to the Control and Alt modifier keys, the Amiga has 2 "Amiga" keys, rendered as "Open Amiga" and "Closed Amiga" similar to the Open/Closed Apple logo keys on Apple II keyboards.
+In addition to the Control and Alt modifier keys, the Amiga has 2 Amiga keys, rendered as Open Amiga and Closed Amiga similar to the Open and Closed Apple logo keys on Apple II keyboards.
 The left is used to manipulate the operating system (moving screens and the like) and the right delivers commands to the application.
 The absence of Num lock frees space for more mathematical symbols around the numeric pad.

-Like IBM-compatible computers, the mouse has two buttons, but in AmigaOS, pressing and holding the right button replaces the system status line at the top of the screen with a Maclike menu bar.
+Like IBM-compatible computers, the mouse has two buttons, but in AmigaOS, pressing and holding the right button replaces the system status line at the top of the screen with a Mac-like menu bar.
 As with Apple's Mac OS prior to Mac OS 8, menu options are selected by releasing the button over that option, not by left clicking.
-Menu items that have a Boolean toggle state can be left clicked whilst the menu is kept open with the right button, which allows the user – for example – to set some selected text to bold, underline and italics in one visit to the menus.
+Menu items that have a Boolean toggle state can be left clicked whilst the menu is kept open with the right button, which allows the user, for example, to set some selected text to bold, underline and italics in one visit to the menus.

 The mouse plugs into one of two Atari joystick ports used for joysticks, game paddles, and graphics tablets.
 Although compatible with analog joysticks, Atari-style digital joysticks became standard.
 Unusually, two independent mice can be connected to the joystick ports; some games, such as Lemmings, were designed to take advantage of this.